Nazi Party

 Central to Nazism were themes of racial segregation expressed in the idea of a "people's community" (Volksgemeinschaft).
 The party aimed to unite "racially desirable" Germans as national comrades while excluding those deemed to be either political dissidents, physically or intellectually inferior, or of a foreign race (Fremdvölkische).
 The Nazis sought to strengthen the Germanic people, the "Aryan master race", through racial purity and eugenics, broad social welfare programs, and a collective subordination of individual rights, which could be sacrificed for the good of the state on behalf of the people.
-To protect the supposed purity and strength of the Aryan race, the Nazis sought to disenfranchise, segregate, and eventually exterminate Jews, Romani, Slavs, the physically and mentally disabled, homosexuals, Jehovah's Witnesses, and political opponents.
-The persecution reached its climax when the party-controlled German state set in motion the Final Solution - an industrial system of genocide that carried out mass murders of around 6 million Jews and millions of other targeted victims in what has become known as the Holocaust.
+To protect the supposed purity and strength of the Aryan race, the Nazis sought to disenfranchise, segregate, and eventually exterminate Jews, Slavs, Romani, the physically and mentally disabled, homosexuals, Jehovah's Witnesses, and political opponents.
+The persecution reached its climax when the party-controlled German state set in motion the Final Solution–an industrial system of genocide that carried out mass murders of around 6 million Jews and millions of other targeted victims in what has become known as the Holocaust.

 Adolf Hitler, the party's leader since 1921, was appointed Chancellor of Germany by President Paul von Hindenburg on 30 January 1933, and quickly seized power afterwards.
 Hitler established a totalitarian regime known as the Third Reich and became dictator with absolute power.
 Following the military defeat of Germany in World War II, the party was declared illegal.
 The Allies attempted to purge German society of Nazi elements in a process known as denazification.
 Several top leaders were tried and found guilty of crimes against humanity in the Nuremberg trials, and executed.
 The use of symbols associated with the party is still outlawed in many European countries, including Germany and Austria.

 Name

 The renaming of the German Workers' Party (DAP) to the National Socialist German Workers' Party (NSDAP) was partially driven by a desire to draw upon both left-wing and right-wing ideals, with "Socialist" and "Workers'" appealing to the left, and "National" and "German" appealing to the right.
 Nazi, the informal and originally derogatory term for a party member, abbreviates the party's name (Nationalsozialist /de/), and was coined in analogy with Sozi (pronounced /de/), an abbreviation of Sozialdemokrat (member of the rival Social Democratic Party of Germany).
-(Note: or Sozialdemokrat (/de/, "social democrat")) Members of the party referred to themselves as Nationalsozialisten (National Socialists), but some did occasionally embrace the colloquial Nazi (so Leopold von Mildenstein in his article series Ein Nazi fährt nach Palästina published in Der Angriff in 1934).
+(Note: or Sozialdemokrat (/de/, "social democrat")) Members of the party referred to themselves as Nationalsozialisten (National Socialists), but some did occasionally embrace the colloquial Nazi (such as Leopold von Mildenstein in his article series Ein Nazi fährt nach Palästina published in Der Angriff in 1934).
 The term Parteigenosse (party member) was commonly used among Nazis, with its corresponding feminine form Parteigenossin.

+Concerning his party’s name, Hitler was interviewed in October 1923: